ratishphilip/CompositionProToolkit/README.md

 - [CompositionProToolkit Expressions](https://github.com/ratishphilip/CompositionProToolkit/tree/master/CompositionProToolkit/Expressions)
 - [Updates Chronology](#updates-chronology)

 **CompositionProToolkit** is a collection of helper classes for Windows.UI.Composition.
 It also contains controls which can be used in UWP applications.
-It has dependency on the **Win2D** and the  [**CompositionExpressionToolkit**](https://github.com/ratishphilip/CompositionExpressionToolkit) libraries.
+It has dependency on the **Win2D** library.

 # Installing from NuGet